FragMAX/FragMAXapp/docs/site_plugins.md

 # Site Plugins

-The customization of FragMAX app for deployment to different facilities is achieved via the site-plugins architecture.
+The customization of FragMAXapp for deployment to different facilities is achieved via the site-plugins architecture.

 ## Architecture